DennisDean/SbPulse/README.md

 Bardin et. al., Episodic Luteinizing Hormone Secretion in Man: Pulse Analysis, Clinical Interpretation, Physiologic Mechanisms, 1973

-Whitcomb et. al, Utility of Free -subunit as an Alternative Neuroendocrine Marker of Gonadotropin-Releasing Hormone (GnRH) Simulation of the Gonadadotroph in the Human: Evidence from Normal and GnRH-D, 1990
+Whitcomb et. al, Utility of Free alpha-subunit as an Alternative Neuroendocrine Marker of Gonadotropin-Releasing Hormone (GnRH) Simulation of the Gonadadotroph in the Human: Evidence from Normal and GnRH-D, 1990

 Adams et. al., The Midcycle Gonadotropin Surge in Normal Women Occurs in the Face of an Unchanging Gonadotrpin-Releasing Hormone Pulse Frequency, 1994

 ### Note

 The interface was built with a 2008 MATLAB version.
+This read me is adapted from note in the source code

 ## Implementation Details